-As you read this blog, I want you to really think with me on what I’m about to say.
-It may challenge your thinking and feelings, but in the end it could clear up a lot of confusion and save you from a lot of pain.
+As you read this blog, I want you to really think with me about what I’m about to say.
+It may challenge your thinking and feelings, but in the end, it could clear up a lot of confusion and save you from a lot of pain.

 So what is lust?
 Lust literally means to over desire.
 It is when you take something that is good, twist it, and add cravings to it until you are consumed with what you want to have.
 When we speak of lust as it relates to relationships with the opposite sex, it can be defined this way – “when a person’s body is far more important than their soul.”

 I received some awesome definitions of lust from some in my radio audience:

 - Lust is selfishly dwelling on and fantasizing about sexual activities or entertaining sexually arousing thoughts with no thoughts of the other person’s feelings.
 Love doesn’t lust.
 (Jonathan)

 - Lust is when you look at someone with passion for their body.
 And don’t really see who they truly are or who they want to be other than your trophy and toy.
 (Megan)

 - Love lasts forever, but lust only lasts for a while.
 (Deanna)